janne-a/janne-a.github.io/README.md

 display: grid;
 grid-template-columns: repeat(auto-fill, 100px);
 ```
-Narrow screen:
+**Narrow screen**: Puts items on another row(s)
 <img src="images/css-grid-autofit-2.png" width="30%">

+**Wide screen**: If items fit on one row, they expand only to 100px.
+New empty 100px items are added to the end.
 Wide screen (DevTools only shows lines of empty items, in normal mode they are not visible):

 ![Image of css-grid-autofill](images/css-grid-autofill-2.png)